Mugi323/Jetshop-Eye/README.md

 ## Usage

+1. Connect the webcam and headset to Jetson.
+The user must wear the headset and wear the webcam around his/her neck.
-1. Start the application; it will prompt for voice input.
+2. Start the application; it will prompt for voice input.
-2. **Speak in Japanese** and specify the name of an object you want to detect.
+3. **Speak in Japanese** and specify the name of an object you want to detect.
 The system recognizes the following keywords: **「おにぎり」 (rice ball), 「パン」 (bread), 「ラーメン」 (ramen), 「ボトル」 (bottle), and 「菓子」 (snack).**
-3. The camera will detect the specified object and provide voice guidance about its relative position.
+4. The camera will detect the specified object and provide voice guidance about its relative position.

 ⚠ **Note**: This application **only recognizes Japanese**.
 Other languages are not supported.